Does this conversion harm the sensor in any way?

 Does the camera still focus as expected?

 Yes.
 The conversion increases contrast, so the focusing is a little faster and more accurate.
 I don’t have any numbers to prove this, it is just a gut feeling.
 And since I don’t use autofocus anyway, I cannot guarantee the results.
-The conversion certainly does not slow autofocus in any way.

 Why not simply desaturate a color image to get B&W?

 That is always an option, but since you found your way to my site, you should see sample images that compare the two methods.
 See this page for sample images.